bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 ## Submission format

-There are two possible ways to submit this project to Canvas.
-Lambda Staff will let you know which one applies:
+- [ ] Submit via Codegrade by committing and pushing any new changes.

-1. Submitting a pull request to merge `<firstName-lastName>` (or `stretch` if you finished any stretch goals) branch into `main`.
+- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-2. Setting up your fork settings on Github to submit via Codegrade by pushing commits to your `<firstName-lastName>` branch.
+- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [ ] Check Codegrade for automated feedback.
+- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [ ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions